How to Start an LLC in Nevada

 Step 1: Name Your Nevada LLC

 You need to name your Nevada LLC before you can register it.
 Nevada has some specific rules surrounding names too.
-In general, your LLC name must:
+In general, your LLC name should follow these requirements and consider the following suggestions:

 To find out if a name is already in use, you can perform a Nevada business search through Silver Flume, Nevada’s official business portal.
 If the name you search for has a “default” or “active” status, that means it’s not available.

-If your name is available in Nevada, consider checking its availability as both a domain name and a federal trademark.
+If your name is available in Nevada, consider checking its availability as a domain name or on various social media locations.
 Both are important if you want to use a similar name across multiple platforms for brand consistency.

+Want to protect the originality of your LLC name nationwide?
+Consider getting a federal trademark for it!
 When we form your LLC, you can also opt in to our attorney-led trademark service.
-It includes a clearance check that searches for potential conflicts with trademarks that already exist.
+It includes a clearance check that searches for potential conflicts with trademarks that already exist and recommendations from our attorneys on overcoming them.

 Step 2: Choose a Nevada Registered Agent